cklokmose/warpmind/README.md

 4. **AI calls your functions** with the right parameters
 5. **AI uses the results** to give a complete answer

-The AI is smart about when to use tools - it won't call them unnecessarily!
+The AI will not call tools unnecessarily - it only uses them when they're needed to answer the question.

-## Structured Data Processing
+### Structured Data Processing

 ### `process(prompt, data, schema, options)`

-Perfect for extracting and organizing information!
+Extract and organize information from unstructured data:

 ```javascript
 // Analyze customer feedback